 Select a city or town where you’d be willing to work, a specific school district, a school type or size, and a teaching job or area.
 For example, you may want to be an Elementary Special Education Teacher in a small charter school outside of Chicago.
 That’s your target market.

-National Education Association has an article on six steps to land your first teaching job.
-An essential point in the article is, don’t wait for the phone to ring.
+The National Education Association has an article on six steps to landing your first teaching job.
+An essential point is not to wait for the phone to ring.

 Four Important Aspects of a Job Search